zhuhongd/Technical-Interview-Prepare/week3 (Sliding Window)/README.md

 ## 1. Why Sliding Window?

 Sliding Window is an essential pattern for solving problems involving **contiguous sequences** like subarrays or substrings.
+We need to have the basic knowledge of two pointers, so you can approach sliding windows, thats why i put it a week after two pointers

 Instead of brute-forcing every possible subarray (O(n²)), sliding window techniques reduce complexity to O(n) by expanding and shrinking a window dynamically.